mop-tracker/mop/README.md

 ```

 ### Using mop
-By default, Mop refreshes quotes and market data on a 5 minute (600s) interval.
+By default, mop refreshes quotes and market data on a 5 minute (600s) interval.
 These values can be changed in the .moprc file.

 For demonstration purposes Mop comes preconfigured with a number of stock tickers.
 You can easily change the default list by using the following keyboard commands: